GRESB/tableau-server/README.md

 that runs the Repository to accept connections from the other nodes in the cluster.
 However, it does that using the source IP of the nodes, and in a kubernetes environment those IPs are not fixed or predictable.
-This means that whenevr a pod is restarted, the processes on that node won't be able to reach the Repository in other nodes, since that node has a new and different IP.
+This means that whenever a pod is restarted, the processes on that node won't be able to reach the Repository in other nodes, since that node has a new and different IP.